Skip to Content

 Restaurant “Le Su” at Lange Reihe St. Georg Gay Neighborhood

 Time for Lunch, time for some healthy and delicious food.
 Searching for a good place offering vegetarian food but also some meat options, we found Restaurant Le Su in the gay area of St. Georg in Hamburg at the Lange Reihe road.
-Self-made Mediterranean delicacies, super friendly staff, and seats inside and outside making this place a very good choice for lunch and dinner.
+Self-made Mediterranean delicacies, super friendly staff, and seats inside and outside make this place an excellent choice for lunch and dinner.
 We loved the self-made Hummus, amazing!

 Restaurant “Neni” at 25Hours Hotel Altes Hafenamt